Answering Your Frequently Asked Questions

 When I write a recipe, that’s the recipe I’ve found to work best.
 Baking is really tricky and the ingredients need to be in specific ratios.
 Substituting ingredients here and there may give you unintended results.

 Not all ingredients will substitute equally.
 For example, you cannot substitute oil for butter in equal amounts.
-Also baking powder and baking soda are two different things and do two different jobs, so you can’t substitute those ingredients either.
+Also, baking powder and baking soda are actually different, so you can’t substitute those ingredients equally without adjustments.

 There are some substitutions that actually do work and I try to add those to the recipe cards when I can.